Skip to Content

 Data science is a broad and multidisciplinary field.
 As a data scientist you will be likely to work in teams where each member has different sets of complementing interests and strengths.
 You too can choose which area to specialise in.
 If you would like to become a data scientist with expert knowledge in computer science, IT, statistics or mathematics, this qualification is structured in such a way that it allows you to do that.
 You can pursue a double major (or minors) combinations with any of these subjects.

 Even more broadly than that, you will be able to take advantage of Massey’s expertise across a broad range of sciences disciplines outside of information sciences.
-If you are interested in natural and fundamental sciences, you can choose to complete a double major/minor combination including chemistry, biology, genetics or physics .
+If you are interested in natural and fundamental sciences, you can choose to complete a double major/minor combination including chemistry, ecology or molecular biology.
 These are also areas where computational and data processing skills are becoming increasingly central.

-Similarly, you may choose data science with a specialisation in a form of a minor from any of the offerings under business, health, creative arts or humanities and social sciences in order to ensure that you gain the complementary expert knowledge in the domain you are passionate about, which will give you a distinct focus and advantage in the industry.
+Similarly, you may choose data science with a specialisation in a form of a minor from any of the offerings under business, health, creative arts or humanities and social sciences in order to ensure that you gain the complementary expert knowledge in the domain you are passionate about.
+This will give you a distinct focus and advantage in the industry.

-According to market research, it is estimated there will be a shortage of 1,200 data scientists in New Zealand by 2017.
+Market research estimates that there is a shortage of data scientists in New Zealand.
 Tertiary education providers around the world cannot produce data scientists quickly enough to satisfy the demand.
-A shortage of 190,000 data scientists is expected in the United States alone over the next five years.

 The average paying salary for a data scientist in the United States is $90,000 and over $100,000 for those with working experience.